mihirchronicles/mihirchronicles.github.io/content/notes/on-complex-systems.md

     - Function: Convince users to come back repeatedly, exhibiting sticky behavior
     - Relevant Metrics: Engagement, time since last visit, daily and monthly active use, churns
 4. Revenue: Are your personas willing to pay for this product?
-    - Function: Business outcomes which vary based on business model— purchases, ad clicks, content creation, subscription, etc
+    - Function: Business outcomes which vary based on business model- purchases, ad clicks, content creation, subscription, etc
     - Relevant Metrics: Customer lifetime value, conversion rate, shopping cart size, click-through revenue
 5. Referral: Do users like the product enough to tell others about it?
     - Function: Viral and word-of-mouth invitations to other potential users